Change Management: How To Do It SuccessfullyOct 28, 2022

-After setting your goals, you will need to add key performance indicators (KPIs).
+After setting your goals, you must add key performance indicators (KPIs).
 KPIs will help you track your progress toward your goals, so you will know once they are achieved.

 Create a team that will help you implement the change.
 Decide who will execute and approve each task.
 Ensure that all team members understand their roles and responsibilities.

-It is finally time to start the real work.
+It is finally time to start the actual work.
 Start implementing whatever changes your organization requires.

 Give your team as much support as possible during this process.
 You may also add milestones to provide more motivation.

 Additionally, take extra steps to cement the changes you make.
-Employees tend to backslide into old methods and habits, especially when it comes to workflow and cultural changes.
+Employees tend to backslide into old methods and habits, especially regarding workflow and cultural changes.